bshort092/bshort092.github.io/process.md

 Primary Questions:

-*The following questions need to be updated*
+*The following questions need to be updated with respect to questions we were really trying to answer vs questions we were just throwing out there*

 - What genres/movies has a specified actor been invovled with?
 - What connections exist between actors?
-- Do the critic reviews relate to the amount of revenue a movie makes?
+~~- Do the critic reviews relate to the amount of revenue a movie makes?~~
 - What were the revenues of movies an actor was involved with?
-- What year made the most movies?
+~~- What year made the most movies?~~
-- In each year which movie made the most revenue?
-- Is there a relationship between budget and revenue?
-- Is there a relationship between budget and critic reviews?
-- Which year made the most movies of a specified genre?
-- Does the runtime relate to anything (budget/revenue/score)?
-- Does the release date affect the success of a movie?
+~~- In each year which movie made the most revenue?~~ ~~- Is there a relationship between budget and revenue?~~ ~~- Is there a relationship between budget and critic reviews?~~ ~~- Which year made the most movies of a specified genre?~~ ~~- Does the runtime relate to anything (budget/revenue/score)?~~ ~~- Does the release date affect the success of a movie?~~

 How These Questions evolved